osompress/simple-social-icons/readme.txt

 NOTE - The rights to each pictogram in the social extension are either trademarked or copyrighted by the respective company.

 == Changelog ==

+= 3.0.0 =
+* Obfuscate email address from spambots
+* Prevent email links to open in new window if option selected
+* Fix saving email by removing http:// from it
+* Allow icons to accept transparent color on border and background
+* Fix phone by removing http:// from it
+* Updated Medium logo
+* Added a proper uninstall hook
+* Added a filter to disable the CSS
+* Added filter to update the HTML markup

 = 2.0.1 =
 * Fixed typo in Snapchat icon markup